gsa-oes/office-of-evaluation-sciences/pages/contact.md

 We are excited to announce that the GSA Office of Evaluation Sciences (OES) is currently accepting applications for two positions based in Washington, D.C.:

  - **Annual Fellowship Application Now Open:** Team members work alongside agency collaborators to apply behavioral insights, make concrete recommendations on how to improve government, and evaluate impact using administrative data.
 One year fellowships begin in Fall 2020.
 [View full details and apply here]({{site.baseurl}}/assets/files/GSA_OES_SolicitationFY20.pdf).
 Deadline: December 15, 2019.
  - **Evidence Fellows Application Now Open - NEW:** OES is uniquely situated at the center of government to share leading practices, develop resources and build skills in the Federal workforce on evidence and evaluation.
-Six month details beginning in January 2020, open to Federal employees.
+Six-month details beginning in January 2020 are open to Federal employees.
 [View full details and apply here]({{site.baseurl}}/assets/files/GSA_OES_evidenceactdetailFY20.pdf).
 Deadline: November 20, 2019.

 Please send any questions to oes@gsa.gov.